tyizo/simple-bot-discord/README.md

 <br>
 <br>
 <h1>What this bot do?</h1>
-<p align="left">like a said, it's very basic bot cuz im exploring discord.js library.
+<p align="left">like I said, it's very basic bot cuz im exploring discord.js library.
 So it have commands like:</p>
 <p align="left">
   ?avatar: getting any avatar you want.
 <br>